Zaynê Akyol

-Zaynê Akyol (born in 1987 in Turkey) is a Canadian filmmaker, producer and photographer.
+Zaynê Akyol (born in 1987) is a Canadian filmmaker, producer and photographer.
 She predominantly focuses on documentary film and is known for her feature-length documentary film Gulîstan, Land of Roses (2016), which was supported by the National Film Board (NFB) and MitosFilm in Germany.

 Early life and education

 Zaynê Akyol was born in a village in Turkey during 1987 to Kurdish parents.
 The Kurdish army would frequently visit her village and Akyol has described the Kurdistan Workers' Party (PKK) as being "part of my environment from a very early age".
 When she was four years old Akyol and her family moved to Canada, where they lived in Montreal, Quebec.

 She went on to attend Cégep Montmorency in Montreal for her pre-university education, after which she attended the University of Montreal for her bachelor's degree.
 Akyol found the program at the University of Montreal too theoretical for her, so she chose to transfer to the L'Université du Québec à Montréal.
 Her first application to the university was declined, so Akyol tried again the following year and was successful.

 Akyol graduated from the L'Université du Québec à Montréal in 2010 with a Bachelor of Communication.
 She chose to stay with the university to pursue her master's degree and in 2014 Akyol graduated with a master's degree in communication with a concentration in film.